-Parts per million (ppm) or milligrams per liter (mg/L) - parts of contaminant per million parts of water.
+Milligrams per liter (mg/L) - parts of contaminant per million parts of water.

-Parts per billion (ppb) or micrograms per liter (\mu g/L) - parts of contaminant per billion parts of water.
+Micrograms per liter (ug/L) - parts of contaminant per billion parts of water.

 Pico curies per liter (pCi/l) - A measure of radioactivity.

 Nephelometric Turbidity Unit (NTU) - a measure of the clarity of water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.